 1951 Laurence Olivier and Vivien Leigh open a limited engagement of George Bernard Shaw's Caesar and Cleopatra at the Ziegfeld Theatre, in repertory with William Shakespeare's Antony and Cleopatra.
 The production sells out more than half of its 67 performances before opening night.

-1957 Robert Preston and Barbara Cook make musical theatre history in The Music Man which opens today at the Majestic Theatre.
+1957 Robert Preston and Barbara Cook make musical theatre history in The Music Man which opens at the Majestic Theatre.
 Meredith Willson triple headers writing the book, lyrics, and score from a story he and Franklin Lacey devised.
 It marches on for 1,375 performances.

 1985 A musical version of the children's classic Wind in the Willows opens a disappointing 4-performance run at the Nederlander Theatre, but boasts a cast that features Nathan Lane as Toad, David Carroll as Rat, Vicki Lewis as Mole, P.J.
-Benjamin as Chief Weasel, and a supporting cast that includes Nora Mae Lyng, John Jellison, Donna Drake and Scott Waara.
+Benjamin as Chief Weasel, and a supporting cast that includes Nora Mae Lyng, John Jellison, Donna Drake, and Scott Waara.

-2011 The world premiere of Molly Smith Metzler's comedy Close Up Space, starring Tony Award winner David Hyde Pierce as a harried book editor, opens at Manhattan Theatre Club's home at New York City Center Stage I.
+2011 The world premiere of Molly Smith Metzler's comedy Close Up Space, starring Tony Award winner David Hyde Pierce as a harried book editor, opens at Manhattan Theatre Club's Off-Broadway home at New York City Center Stage I.

 2013 The world premiere of Andrew Lloyd Webber, Christopher Hampton, and Don Black's musical Stephen Ward opens at the West End's Aldwych Theatre.
 Alexander Hanson stars in the title role, opposite Charlotte Spencer and Joanna Riding.
 The show charts the rise and fall of society osteopath Stephen Ward, whose affair with the young and beautiful Christine Keeler led to one of the biggest political scandals and trials of the 20th century.
 It receives mixed reviews, and closes after a run of less than four months.